cozy/cozy-stack/docs/files.md

 Clear out the trash.

-## Hidden attribute
+## Trashed attribute

-All files that are inside a hidden folder will have a `hidden: true` attribute.
+All files that are inside the trash will have a `trashed: true` attribute.
-This attribute can be used in mango queries to only get "interesting" files, for instance avoid applications icons poping up in Photo app.
+This attribute can be used in mango queries to only get "interesting" files.

-For now, only hidden folders are `.cozy_apps` & `trash`.